RAPID-Platform-Projects/Rapid-Docs/docs/Rapid/2-Rapid Standard/3-CRM/1-Leads/2-Leads Process/2-Leads Process.md

 The lead process is initiated upon the **creation** of a Lead and encompasses the following sequential steps:

 **1. New Lead Task generated:** A task is generated for the sales team to contact the lead.
 This task includes an embedded form with all relevant lead details.
+For more details on view and actioning tasks please see this documentation: [Editing Tasks](../../../1-Tasks/creating-editing-and-deleting-tasks.md)

 ![Contact Lead Task](<Screenshot 2024-03-12 at 3.07.36 pm.png>)